 Everything You Need to Know About Tax Extensions

-- C-Corporations operating on a calendar year have a filing deadline of April 15th.
-Fiscal year filers must file by the 15th day of the 4th month after year end.
+Operating on a calendar year have a filing deadline of April 15th.
+Fiscal year filers must file by the 15th day of the 4th month after year-end.
 For fiscal years that end in June, a return is due by the 15th day of the 3rd month.

 What do you do if you are unable to complete your business or personal tax return by the filing deadline?
 You file an extension!